Nojima Corporation

 Nojima Corporation (株式会社ノジマ, Nojima kabushiki-gaisha) is a Japanese consumer electronics conglomerate headquartered in Yokohama, Kanagawa Prefecture.
-The company operates the Nojima electronics store chain, which is mostly found in the Kantō area and also operates in Cambodia.
+The company operates the Nojima retail chain, which is mostly found in the Kantō area and also operates in Cambodia.

 History

 The company was established in 1959 as Nojima Electric Industry Co., Ltd. (野島電気工業社) in Sagamihara, Kanagawa, as a company selling electrical products.
-Nojima Electric was set up in 1962 and the company was reorganized in 1982 to its current form, changing its name to the current Nojima Corporation in 1991.
+Nojima Electric was set up in 1962 and the company was reorganized in 1982, changing its name to Nojima Corporation in 1991.

 In 2007, Nojima and Shinden merged; Laox, which up until then was Shinden's largest shareholder, continued to hold shares for Nojima.
-In February 2009, the two companies reached an agreement to transfer the control of some of Laox's urban outlets, which were under financial difficulties, under the name Nojima Kanto Co.
-Ltd. (provisional name), however, the companies did not reach a consensus over the specific transaction method and the deal was cancelled at the end of March.
-In exchange, 200 Laox employees were hired by Nojima.
-In October 2013, the company set up a subsidiary in Phnom Penh, Nojima (Cambodia) Co.
-Ltd., with an initial capital of 250 million yen.
+In 2009, 200 Laox employees were hired by Nojima after an acquisition failed.
+In 2013, the company set up a subsidiary in Phnom Penh, Nojima (Cambodia) Co.
+Ltd., with capital of 250 million yen.

-On May 7, 2015, it announced the merger of its wholly owned subsidiaries, ITN and ITX.
+On May 7, 2015, Nojima announced the merger of its ITN and ITX subsidiaries.
 ITN was created by Nojima to acquire shares.
 In 2019, it acquired Courts' Asian operations.

 Nojima entered the satellite television business on October 1, 2021, with the acquisition of three channels from Sony Pictures Entertainment and J:COM: AXN Entertainment, AXN Japan and Mystery Channel.
 The AXN subsidiary acquired Animax and Kids Station from Sony Pictures Entertainment in late 2023; the sale closed on April 1, 2024; at the end of 2024, it acquired Vaio.